Food Justice Workshops

 For further information please contact Steph Mander, email@example.com

-This work is kindly funded by the Joseph Rowntree Charitable Trust.
+This work was kindly funded by the Joseph Rowntree Charitable Trust.